kroshu/kuka_drivers/doc/wiki/4_Sunrise_FRI.md

 ### Setup

 #### Client side
-- It is recommended to use the driver on a real-time capable client machine (further information about setting up the PREEMPT_RT patch can be found [here](https://github.com/kroshu/kuka_drivers/wiki/5_Realtime)).
+- It is recommended to use the driver on a real-time capable client machine (further information about setting up the PREEMPT_RT patch can be found [here](https://github.com/kroshu/kuka_drivers/wiki/6_Realtime)).
 - Set a fixed IP in the subnet of the controller for the real-time machine.

 #### Controller side

-- Upload the robot application under `robot_application/src` to the controller using Sunrise Workbench
+- Upload the robot application under `robot_application/src` to the controller using Sunrise Workbench.
+The driver only supports Sunrise 1.X.

 ### Configuration